jalasalmi/jalasalmi.github.io/teaching.md

  - Advanced Microeconomics (tutorials) WS/2018-2022
  - Microeconomics II (Game Theory) (tutorials) SS/2019, 2021

-I'm developing concise and intuitive text for graduate students in need of revising their math, see [here.](https://cloud.uni-konstanz.de/index.php/s/nSm3TmENpPX3q6C)
+I'm developing a concise and intuitive text for new graduate students in need of revising their math, see [here.](https://cloud.uni-konstanz.de/index.php/s/nSm3TmENpPX3q6C)

 ***